arcana-network/docs.arcana/docs/concepts/mfa.md

     Based on the user's recovery choice, either the user's answers or the PIN will be used to verify the user's identity.

 * The recovery of the local MFA factor is per device.
-Once an app user answers the MFA security question for an MFA-enabled app, those same answers will work for other MFA apps too when the same device is used to log into those apps deployed in the Arcana ecosystem.
+Meaning, once an app user answers the MFA security question for an MFA-enabled app they will not be prompted to answer the questions again for any other app on the same device as long as they are logging into the same wallet.